krokis/layla/src/test/cases/loops.md

 ## `While` loops

-- Repeat their body while until the condition is falsy
+- Repeat their body while the condition is falsy

   ~~~ lay
   $i = 0